sircelsius/go-service-template/README.md

 ### Logs

-Automatically registers a `uber/zap` logger and exposes it via `logging.GetLogger(ctx).
+Automatically registers a `uber/zap` logger and exposes it via `logging.GetLogger(ctx)`.
 Your logs will contain the fields described above.

 ### Tracing

 Automatically creates an opentracing `Tracer`.

+### Metrics

+HTTP endpoints are automatically timed and reported on.

+Additional metrics can be added via the Prometheus client.